-Particle and black carbon emission factors for tyre and brake wear are presented in Table 3.13 and and activity data as driven kilometres in Table 3.9.
+Particle emission factors for tyre and brake wear are presented in Table 3.13 and and activity data as driven kilometres in Table 3.9.

 Table 3.12.
 Average speed per vehicle type and corresponding speed correction factor, tyre wear.